volkancirik/parlai101/README.md

 ## Customizing a Task

+Probably the sample tasks I provide here are not taiolored to your needs.
+Here I list some pointers to the lines in the code where you might want to change for your specific needs.

+* *On boarding the participants*: Let's say you want to first give a step-by-step tutorial to your Turkers on how to complete the task.
+You need to uncomment the line [here]](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/run.py#L69) and you need to design a world [here](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L28).
+* *Source of media*: Right know the source of media (e.g. [paths to images](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L61) and [links to videos](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L73)) are hardcoded.
+You need to do is load your sources before or during each conversation step and use them instead.
+* *Different kind of media*: If you need to use a different kind of media, you need to add an html in [person0_index.html](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L11) and also edit the javascript to set the source of media like I did it for [image](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L83) and [video](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L92).
+* *Many participants* : If all participants share the same frontend all you have to do is copy link `visual_dialog/html/person0_index.html` as many times to `visual_dialog/html/person<# of participants>_index.html`.
+Right now I assumed there are only two Turkers thats why we only have one more soft linked file.

 ## What's Missing

 The tasks I provide here are a result of ducttaping existing two tasks on the ParlAI repository.
 So, they miss a lot of features.
 A short list as follows: